wesbarnett/MolecularDynamics.jl/README.md

 group) and save them to a gmxType object.
 You can also read in the xtc file frame-by-frame using the Xtc module:

-First start using the Xtc module and initialize the file:
+First start initialize the file:

-    juila> using MolecularDynamics.Xtc

     juila> stat, xtc = xtc_init("traj.xtc")
     Initializing traj.xtc